seed0x/H2O-ACP-Dashboard/FIXES_APPLIED.md

-# Test Fixes Applied - Vercel Serverless + Supabase
+# Test Fixes Applied

 ## Summary

-Fixed all test failures and ensured the application is properly configured for **Vercel serverless functions** with **Supabase database** connection.
+Fixed all test failures and ensured the application is properly configured for **Render API** with **Supabase database** connection.

 ## Issues Fixed